-Although at first glance it may seem like express entry is a path to permanent residency, this program is actually an application management system dedicated to expediting the process of finding and welcoming skilled workers and other people who look to contribute to the Canadian economy.
+Although at first glance it may seem like Express Entry is a path to permanent residency, this program is actually an application management system dedicated to expediting the process of finding and welcoming skilled foreign workers and other foreign nationals who look to contribute to the Canadian economy.

 Those with the highest score may receive an invitation to apply to one of the immigration programs offered in Canada.
 An invitation gives you a 60-day window to apply for permanent residence according to specific, agreed-upon conditions.

 In fact, the Canadian government also invites businesses to reach out and offer arranged employment to those who meet the requirements of their organization.
-In order to do so, they must provide a labour market impact assessment (LMIA, formerly "LMO") that’s approved by Employment and Social Development Canada.
+In order to do so, they must provide a Labour Market Impact Assessment (LMIA, formerly a "LMO") that’s approved by Employment and Social Development Canada.

 3. All Skilled Workers are Welcome

-Considering the fact that there is a multitude of different types of skilled laborers in the market, those who apply to the express entry program may assume that their set of skills will be desirable to businesses, the federal and provincial governments.
+Considering the fact that there is a multitude of different types of skilled labourers in the market, those who apply to the Express Entry program may assume that their set of skills will be desirable to businesses, the federal and provincial governments.
 However, not all skills are considered equal in the application process.

 Legislation that reduces the amount of Canadian jobs taken by newcomers can limit the type of applicant that will be accepted into the system, while individual businesses have to prove that their needs can’t be met due to labour market conditions

 For this reason, when filling out your profile, it’s always a good idea to list all the pertinent skills and experience that you’ve gathered to make sure that you aren’t being passed over when the labor assessment takes place.